 Any change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.
-Except that with respect to the individual short-term capital projects, any increase greater than 20% in the funding committed to a specific short-term capital project, the addition or deletion of any project, or change in the designated beneficiaries of a project constitutes a substantial amendment and such amendment will be available for public review and specific amendment will be available for public review and approval by HUD.
+Except that with respect to the individual short-term capital projects, any increase greater than 20% in the funding committed to a specific short-term capital project, the addition or deletion of any project, or change in the designated beneficiaries of a project constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.